-Jimmy Page took the route and designed his own symbol, drawing inspirations from the alchemist symbol of lead and his ruling planet Saturn (he’s a Capricorn).
+Jimmy Page took the route and designed his own symbol, drawing inspiration from the alchemist symbol of lead and his ruling planet Saturn (he’s a Capricorn).
 Not intending to create a word, Jimmy Page abstracted the sigils representing the planetary intelligence of Saturn that was used in Magick practices and rituals.
-Originally known as Plumbum (Pb), Lead is one of the seven classic metals used by alchemists and is also associated to Saturn.
+Originally known as Plumbum (Pb), Lead is one of the seven classic metals used by alchemists and is also associated with Saturn.
 By combining these two signs, Zoso was produced.

 With Robert Plant being the dominant lyricist for the band, it makes perfect sense that his symbol is a feather.
 However, it’s never just what it seems – it’s also the feather of Ma’at which is an Egyptian goddess who personifies fairness and justice.

 Both John Bonham and John Paul Jones (JPJ) chose their symbol from a book signed by Rudolf Koch.
 John Bonham, known as one of the most legendary and influential drummers of all time selected the three Borromean rings that represent the triad of a Mother, Father, and child.

 JPJ, the bassist and keyboardist sign not only represents the Christian Trinity of the Father, the Son, and the Holy Spirit but is someone that is confident and competent.